cornerstonejs/cornerstone3D/packages/adapters/README.md

 Use this repository's issues page to report any bugs.
 Please follow [SSCCE](http://sscce.org/) guidelines when submitting issues.

 Use github pull requests to make contributions.

+## Unit Tests

+Tests are written using the [Jest](https://jestjs.io) testing framework and live in the `test/` folder.
+Test file names must end with `.test.js`.

+Pull requests should either update existing tests or add new tests in order to ensure good test coverage of the changes being made.

+To run all tests use `npm run test`.
+To only run specific tests use Jest's [`.only`](https://www.testim.io/blog/unit-testing-best-practices/) feature.
+If you're using VS Code, an extension such as [`firsttris.vscode-jest-runner`](https://marketplace.visualstudio.com/items?itemName=firsttris.vscode-jest-runner) can be used to step through specific tests in the debugger.

+Read all about unit testing best practices [here](https://www.testim.io/blog/unit-testing-best-practices/).

 # Status